Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/LocalServer/LocalServerGeoprocessing/README.md

-# Local Server geoprocessing
+# Local server geoprocessing

-Demonstrates how to create contour lines from local raster data using a local geoprocessing package (.gpk) and the contour geoprocessing tool.
+Create contour lines from local raster data using a local geoprocessing package `.gpk` and the contour geoprocessing tool.

-**Note:** Local Server is not supported on macOS.

 ![](screenshot.png)

+## Use case

+For executing offline geoprocessing tasks in your ArcGIS Runtime apps via an offline (local) server.

 ## How to use the sample

 Contour Line Controls (Top Left):

- * Interval-- Specifies the spacing between contour lines.
+* Interval - Specifies the spacing between contour lines.
- * Generate Contours -- Adds contour lines to map using interval.
+* Generate Contours - Adds contour lines to map using interval.
- * Clear Results -- Removes contour lines from map.
+* Clear Results - Removes contour lines from map.

 ## How it works

-To create a `FeatureLayer` from a `LocalFeatureService`:

 1. Add raster data to map using as an `ArcGISTiledLayer`.
 2. Create and run the Local Server.